5T33Z0/Clover-Crate/Boot/README.md

 </details>

 ## Arguments
-These are boot arguments that are passed over to `boot.efi`, which in turn passes them down to the system kernel.
-See Apple's documentation for a list n the `com.apple.Boot.plist` manual.
+These are boot arguments that are passed over to `boot.efi`, which in return passes them down to the system kernel.
+See Apple's documentation for a list in the `com.apple.Boot.plist`.
 Some commonly used ones are:

 <details><summary><strong>List of boot-args</strong> (click to reveal content)</summary>